gustaveroussy/bigr_rna_editing/README.md

 > - fastq files must be gzipped.

 ### Run
 You need snakemake (via conda) and singularity (via module load).
+They are already installed for you on Flamingo, just follow the example below.
-Don't forget to change the path to your configuration file.
+Don't forget to change the version of the pipeline and the path to your configuration file.
 Example of script:
 ```
 #!/bin/bash